История создания

 Traffic Routing is enabled, the Rollout Experiment step allows

-shifted to experiment pods.
+traffic to be shifted to experiment pods.

 Note